lucasmazo32/march-game/README.md

 # Game
 ![March Capture](/src/assets/march-shoot.png)

-March game is a game that has the classic run style.
-When I got the assignment, I knew that I wanted a level-based game, in which you have to get to a certain point to win.
+March is a game in the classic run style, which you win by getting a set number of points.

 The game's score depends on how fast the player reaches the penguin (and if it takes all the extra points, like coins or chests).
 I looked for material that best fitted my goal and started developing level by level.